CHAMPION316/coffee-forest/README.md

 ### **Footer**

 All pages consist of the same footer which is responsive to all screen sizes.
+The footer has a Newsletter to sign up which is fully functionally.
+It also consist of icons for social media platforms and contact information.

 #### Desktop